 This blog and link to the downloadable and customizable Stakeholder Analysis template coincides with slides 35 – 39 of the eBook.

 Of special benefit within the file are the columns titled “Predisposition”.
-In this case predisposition is someone who holds a particular attitude, or acts in a particular way.
-Getting a sense on people’s predisposition to the project is a good way to understand perceptions and concerns.
-This information is great to build communication plans.
+In this case predisposition is someone who already views the project with particular attitude or acts in a particular way.

 - Negative Support/Low Influence;